Key Points

 - Bladder infection (struvite)

-- Increased urine pH (struvite)
+- High urine pH (struvite)

-- High blood calcium levels (calcium oxalate)
+- High blood calcium (calcium oxalate)

 - Liver circulation abnormalities (urate)